7 Most Unusual Festivals Found Only in Japan

 The festival is said to have begun two hundred years ago during the Edo period.
 The workers in the garment industry, most of whom were women, were stressed out, and longed for a break from the fatiguing task of making kimonos by hand.
 Thus they found a way to release their stress - cursing.

-When the day of the celebration comes, hundreds of people will take a 40-minute hike to Atago Shrine.
-As they make their way to the shrine, they swear at 13 priests who are walking in front of them and disguise as Tengu, a disruptive demon with a big nose.
-The most popular phrases used to curse are "bakayaro" (idiot) and "konoyaro" (bastard).
-Before reaching the Atago Shrine, the tengus will stop by 18 smaller shrines to present their offerings while the crowd keeps cursing and trying to take the offerings.
-Those who get the offerings are blessed with good luck.
+On the day of the festival, hundreds of people make the 40-minute trek to Atago Shrine.
+As they make their way to the shrine, they swear at 13 priests walking ahead of them disguised as Tengu, a disruptive demon with a big nose.

 Date: the second Sunday of October